GoogleCloudPlatform/gcp-service-broker/docs/customization.md

 ## Root Service Account

-Please paste in the contents of the json keyfile (un-encoded) for your service account with owner credentials
+Please paste in the contents of the json keyfile (un-encoded) for your service account with owner credentials.

 You can configure the following environment variables: